VictorTaelin/absal-ex/README.md

 ### Second step: visit()

 The second step, `visit()`, takes place after the first one (i.e., a global synchronization).
 It spawns one thread for each neighbor port of the active pair (thus, 4 threads for each `redex()` thread).
 Each one travels through the graph until it finds a port in a non-redirection node.
 Then, it rewrites its starting port to point to its final port.
 It also marks the redirection nodes it visits for garbage collection (that just means that space is free and can be allocated by a duplication rule).
 Finally, if starting and ending ports have an `A` label, it activates the step 1 again for that active pair.

-Here is an example:
+### Example

 ![](local_rewrites_ex.JPG)